 And, no, I was not talking about Snape’s true loyalties or whether Miss Granger was going to reappear at the end of the summer having finally gotten a decent haircut and a makeover, and proceed to give her fans a definitive answer to the ’shipping wars.

-(Although I certainly was tending toward my final conclusion regarding the first of these questions, and the second was more or less definitively answered over the course of HBP after all.)
+(Although I certainly was drifting toward my final conclusion regarding the first of these questions, and the second was more or less definitively answered over the course of HBP after all.)

 No, I was talking about the ultimate solution of the conflict between Harry Potter and the Dark Lord.

-At that point, in some respects there seemed to be a good deal less to this problem than first met the eye, and there also seemed a great deal less real mystery regarding the ultimate resolution of this conflict than Rowling had attempted to inject.
-Was there any reader of this series, any reader at all, who seriously believed for a minute that JK Rowling would permit Voldemort to win?
+At that point of the series, in some respects there seemed to be a good deal less to this problem than first met the eye, and there also seemed a great deal less real mystery regarding the ultimate resolution of this conflict than Rowling was attempting to inject.
+Was there any reader of this series, any reader at all, who seriously believed for one minute that JK Rowling would permit Voldemort to win?

 Of course not.
 The one great uncertainty was not whether or not Harry would ultimately manage to defeat Lord Voldemort, but whether Harry would manage to defeat Lord Voldemort and survive.
 There had been endless debate on this issue from the first interview in which Mrs Rowling mischievously tossed out the suggestion that he might not.

 The commonest argument, that; “these are children’s books!
 She can’t kill the hero!
-Her young readers would be upset!” was a totally unconvincing line of defense.
+Her young readers would be upset!” is a totally unconvincing line of defense.
 And useless for any kind of prediction.

-Child heroes have died at the end of “their” stories before this, and with their deaths presented as the greatest of all possible victories, too, on a steadily recurring basis, and, to the best of my understanding, no one has burned Hans Christian Andersen in effigy for it yet.
-Nor is Andersen the only author to have made a habit of killing off the young viewpoint character of the story, or book, or series of books deliberately intended to be marketed to children at the end of the last installment (although Andersen was certainly the most consistent about doing it).
+Child heroes have died at the end of “their” stories before this, and under such circumstances as having their deaths presented as the greatest of all possible victories, too, on a steadily recurring basis, and, to the best of my understanding, no one has burned Hans Christian Andersen in effigy for it yet.
+Nor is Andersen the only author to have made a habit of killing off the young viewpoint character of the story, or book, or series of books deliberately intended to be marketed to children at the end of the last installment (although Andersen was certainly the most consistent about doing that).
 It can be done, it has been done.
 The only question was whether or not Rowling would choose to do it too.

-Well, I obviously wasn’t as on-target in this estimation as I thought I was.
+Well, I obviously wasn’t as on-target in that estimation as I thought I was.

 And that goes double, in spades, for DHs.

 Particularly as regards the matter of new concepts.
-She did throw us some new ones in HBP and even more in DHs (not all of them, imho, necessary).
-And she took several matters into a number of totally unanticipated detours.
+She threw us several new ones in HBP and even more in DHs (not all of them, imho, necessary).
+And she took several other matters into a number of totally unanticipated detours.
 Indeed, she completely discarded and dismissed any number of the elements that she had spent most of Book 5 putting into place, and hauled us off in a different direction entirely.

-And then, in book 7, she did it again.
+And then, in book 7, she did the same thing again.

 Which was the underlying reason for so much of the readers’ dissatisfaction with Book 6, and even more of the same for book 7.
-We thought we knew this story, and then she went and told us a different story and tried to pretend that it was the same one, when we could all see perfectly well that it isn’t.
+We thought we knew this story, and then she went and told us a different story and insulted us by trying to pretend that it was the same story — when we could all see perfectly well that it wasn’t.

 I had also not anticipated that she would abruptly reverse several of the major underlying assumptions that she had been at great pains to foster over the first five books; nor that she would taunt us with the revelation that she had sold us a series of school stories about a teenage dropout.

-But, back at that still fairly innocent point, it had seemed to me that she already shot herself in the foot if she really wanted to retain any mystery about the end of the series when she had exercised the sheer, amateurish bad taste of hinging her whole storyline on something as tacky as a Prophecy.
-She was inexperienced and unpublished when she did it, but she claims to have drafted out the whole outline for the whole series at that time, and that she has not materially departed from that outline, however many smaller details and events may have shifted about or changed (or expanded!) in the course of writing it.
+But, back at that still fairly innocent point at the end of OotP, it had seemed to me that she already shot herself in the foot if she really wanted to retain any mystery about the end of the series when she had exercised the sheer, amateurish bad taste of hinging her whole storyline on something as tacky as a Prophecy.
+She was inexperienced and unpublished when she claims she first drafted it out.
+But she claimed to have drafted out the whole outline for the whole series at that point, and that she had not materially departed from that outline, however many smaller details and events may have shifted about or changed (or expanded!) in the course of writing it.

 Prophecies are such bloody *stupid* plot devices.
 And they generate stupid plots.
 Or they manage to exponentially dumb down plots that weren’t stupid to begin with.
 Anyone over the age of 20 who thinks that tossing a Prophecy into their story is a “cool” idea needs their head examined.
 Apart from the rare instances where the function of the Prophecy is to make a May game of everyone, or the even rarer instances where a Prophecy is made and everyone goes “Wibble, wibble, wibble,” and then drops the subject until the last chapter, and the story’s basically over and the Prophecy either came true or it didn’t, but no one really cares, the only thing I can ever recall seeing a Prophecy contribute to a storyline is a crude glossing over of lazy plotting.